MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-troubleshooting.md

 ### I get an error message that says "WinDbg must be run elevated to support Time Travel Debugging"

 As the message indicates, running the debugger elevated is a requirement.
 In order to run the debugger elevated, right-click on the **WinDbg Preview** icon in the start menu and then select **More** > **Run as Administrator**.

+### I installed WinDbg Preview with an account that didn't have administrator privileges and I get an error message that says "WinDbg must be run elevated to support Time Travel Debugging"

+Re-install WinDbg Preview using an account that has administrator privileges.

 ### I can't launch and record a Windows Store application